Puyo Puyo 2: Gameplay

 Just like the first game, Puyo fall from the top of the screen in pairs, can be moved left and right, and can be rotated clockwise and counter-clockwise by 90°; if the third column from the left fills up to the top, the game is over.
 The game has multiple new rules.
 The first extended rule added to this game was called "Offsetting".
 This will allow a player to counter and negate Garbage Puyos being sent by the opponent with chains of their own.
 Offsetting can also be used to send the Puyos back to the opponent, known as "Garbage overflow".
-The standard ojamas were kept with the release of Puyo Puyo 2, however, two new garbage types also appeared, known as Point Puyos and Hard Puyos.
-Point Puyos, when erased adjacently with neighbouring groups of Puyos, add points to your overall score, and can also make your chains more powerful in the short-term.
+The standard ojamas were kept with the release of Puyo Puyo 2, but two new garbage types also appeared, known as Point Puyos and Hard Puyos.
+Point Puyos, when erased adjacently with neighbouring groups of Puyos, add points to the player's overall score, and can also make chains more powerful in the short-term.
 Hard Puyos, when they land on the field, are harder to erase than Standard Garbage or Point Puyos, and are often referred to as Steelies.

 Unlike its predecessor, Puyo Puyo 2 has three different modes for each type.
 The three main modes are, Single Puyo Puyo, Double Puyo Puyo, and Endless Puyo Puyo.
 For Super Puyo Puyo 2, and Super Puyo Puyo 2 Remix, using a Super Multitap, an additional mode known as Minna de Puyo Puyo (Everybody Puyo Puyo, also the name of a Puyo Puyo game for the Game Boy Advance), means that up to 4 players (though for Remix, including a COM player) can play.
 Single Puyo Puyo is a story mode.
 In an attempt not only to steal Arle Nadja's heart, but also to nab Carbuncle, the Dark Prince sets up a battle tower, in which Arle has to beat characters on each floor to climb up the tower.
 As Arle wins every match, she gains bonus points which add on to her total score, and this acts as Experience.
 The chains are balanced to be weaker and do less damage than in the first game, providing a greater chance to make a comeback.
 There are five predefined rule sets available in the versus menu.
 The player can set custom rules.
 Multiplayer lets multiple players play together.